qiyitang71/compiler-bug-impact/README.md

 cd /home/user42/compiler-bug-impact/scripts/chroot
 ./chroot.sh
 `
+The script has been run in the VM already to set up the chroot jail and please do NOT run the script again.

 ### Analyse the impact of the 45 selected bugs on our selection of 309 Debian apps

 We have collected the logs of building the apps in `/home/user42/compiler-bug-impact/data/Build_Logs` and the logs of computing the different functions in `/home/user42/compiler-bug-impact/data/Function_Logs`.